 - independently making decisions about how your data is used in different ways, for different reasons based on different legal bases

-- using your data strictly at the instruction of another party solely on behalf of that party
+- using your data strictly at the instructions of another party solely on behalf of that party

-- As such, at the instruction of our clients, we share information with clients and third party vendors:
+- As such, at the instruction of our clients, we share information with clients and third party providers: